learn-co-curriculum/react-guided-project-alt/README.md

 * All CSS styles are provided for you.
 But you may want to edit `src/assets/css/brooke.css` to change the styling.
 * Many components are provided for you, but most are not completely functional.
 It is your job to read the code and figure out how to incorporate it into your app.
+* For the first iteration of your project, don't worry about a log-in feature.
+Instead, assume the user is User `id: 1`.
+You'll want to make a fetch call to `http://localhost:3000/api/v1/users/1` in order to get both `User` data AND data about their `Items` to populate in your Sidebar.

 ## Deliverables